dB-Ryzen/mAYHEM/Assembly.md

-# Overview
+## Overview

 The PortaPack H1 must be attached to a HackRF One.
+Here are the steps:

 ## Extract the HackRF One Circuit Board